hisashim/hyoki/README.md

     - Fucoidan (See [`shard.yml`](shard.yml))
     - libmecab-dev

-Note that older version of libmecab Debian packages may need some tweak.
+Note that older version of libmecab-dev Debian package may need some tweak.
 As to 0.996-14 and 0.996-15, I took a workaround using private packages:

 ```
 $ mkdir workdir && cd workdir